Commiting changes

 $ git commit README

-You will notice that if we don’t use the -m flag we will be taken to the system’s $EDITOR to write the commit message.
-On most systems this editor is vi (and commonly aliased to vim).
+flag we will be taken to the system’s $EDITOR to write the commit message.
+On most systems this editor is vi

 Writing a commit message in vim

-If haven’t used vim before it may feel strange.
+before it may feel strange.
 Vim is a great editor, but it can take a while to get used to.
 Here are the commands that you will need to know to write a commit message and exit the editor:

-2. Write your commit message
+to enter Insert mode - Write your commit message

-3. Press <Esc> to exit Insert mode
+to exit Insert mode - Type

-4. Type :wq to save and quit
+to save and quit

 git log